Veera Madakari (film)

-Ee Shatamaanada Veera Madakari (also known as Veera Madakari) is a 2009 Indian Kannada-language action film directed by Sudeep.
+Veera Madakari is a 2009 Indian Kannada-language action film directed by Sudeep.
 The film features Sudeep in a double role alongside debutant Ragini Dwivedi in the lead roles.
 The film features a background score and soundtrack composed by M. M. Keeravani and produced by Dinesh Gandhi.
-The film was released on 20 March 2009.
-This film is the remake of the Telugu blockbuster Vikramarkudu.
+This film is the remake of S. S. Rajamouli's Telugu film Vikramarkudu (2006).
+The film was released on 20 March 2009 and was a success at the box office.

 Plot

-The story of Ee Shatamaanada Veera Madakari revolves around Muttati Sathyaraju (Sudeep), a small-time conman, who is in love with Neeraja (Ragini Dwivedi).
-Madakari (also played by Sudeep), an honest police officer who is murdered by the villain, Babjee (Gopinath Bhat), his brother Titla (voice dubbed by Sudeep himself for this character) and his son Munna (Arun Sagar).
-After Madakari's death, Sathyaraju takes on Madakari's identity and takes revenge on the villains in the small village of Devgarh, terrorised by Babjee.